LeadPipeSoftware/LeadPipe.Net/src/LeadPipe.Net/README.md

 # LeadPipe.Net

-LeadPipe.Net is a core library that provides quite a few useful cross-cutting goodies that are handy for almost any project.
+LeadPipe.Net is the core library that provides quite a few useful cross-cutting goodies that are handy for almost any project.
+Even if you don't want or need any other LeadPipe.Net libraries, there's almost certainly something in this library you'll find useful.

 ### Collections